tkchafin/autostreamtree/README.md

 This file should be provided using `-v/--vcf`.
 #### Individual metadata

-Individual metadata will be needed in the form of coordinates, which can be passed as a simple tab-delimited text file (see example in `data/test.coords`):
+Individual metadata will be needed in the form of coordinates, which can be passed as a simple tab-delimited text file with header (see example in `data/test.coords`):
 ```
+sample  lat     long
 63burk03        26.925414       90.396139
 63cburk01       26.92383        90.39815
 63cburk02       26.92383        90.39815